 This is the only required function to be reimplemented for a given PackageStructure, the other ones being optional only when particular needs ensue.

 PackageStructure::pathChanged gets executed when the base path of the Package changes (that means, what package on the filesystem the class is pointing to, as this can change at runetime with Package::setPath).
 Reimplement this only if you need to have extra check/operations when such a thing happens.

 The PackageLoader is used to list, find and load Package instances.

 The most important functions of this class are listPackages/findPackages to list and search packages of a certain type (package structure), for example listing all plasmoids or all plasmoids that have "clock" in their description PackageLoader::loadPackage loads a "blank" package of a certain type.
 The returned package will be a Package instance that has been initialized to that given structure, pointing to a particular package in the filesystem only if the optional parameter packagePath has been passed.
 If not, it will be an invalid package, still usable to install and uninstall packages of this type or it can always load a package on the filesystem with the setPath Package method, relative to the packageroot.

 Upon setPath, subdirectories of the packageroot will be searched both in the global system installation and in the user home, preferring the home, such as ~/.local/share/plasma/plasmoids and /usr/share/plasma/plasmoids.
-If one has to iterate trough packages, creating a single Package instance then loading different ones with subsequnt calls of setPath is preferrable over creating multiple instances for performance reasons.
+If one has to iterate through packages, creating a single Package instance then loading different ones with subsequent calls of setPath is preferable over creating multiple instances for performance reasons.
 Example of code loading a package: